Dev-lops/Simple-CharacterController-Unity-3D/README.md

 # Simple-CharacterController-Unity-3D
 Simple CharacterController with the new Input System and Cinemachine

-Install Input System and Cinemachine and add the files into your project.
+Install Input System and Cinemachine.
+Add the files to your project.

 Refs: